 In 2019, she got a call from Much Better Adventures.
 Keen to find a way to transition her full-time work towards the things she enjoyed most, she applied.

 1995 – Someone records a video of little Emily running round the garden screaming “I’m a maniac” because she liked the sound of the word.
-I feel like this tells you a lot.
 My parents wonder what exactly they’ve got themselves in for.

 2007 – I go on my first adventure residential camp and absolutely love it.
 “Oh, that’s odd,” I think, “I’m not supposed to be good at this, or enjoy it, because I’m academic.”
 Such existential musings are cut short by plunging through a tunnel full of water or jumping off a high ropes course.